Skip to main content

 When navigating the airport, you can easily walk between the domestic terminals (1, 2 and 3), which are all connected.
 The International Terminal 5 is not connected and you'll need to access it via the Airport Transit System, which is a train shuttle.
 From the first stop at Terminal 1 to the last stop at rental cars and parking, it takes about 10 minutes, with stops at Terminals 1, 2, and 3 in between.

 This airport features a wide variety of dining options, including some of Chicago's classics, as well as plenty of shopping in each terminal.
-You can also find napping pods, a yoga room, a health club, a 4-story field museum and even a garden that features 1,100 plants and vegetables, many of which are used in the airport's restaurants.
+You can also find napping pods, a yoga room, a health club and even a garden that features 1,100 plants and vegetables, many of which are used in the airport's restaurants.

 What to know about the Priority Pass network of lounges at ORD

-To get access to any lounge in the Priority Pass network, you'll need a membership.
-Priority Pass is a membership program that provides over 1,300 airport experiences around the world, from spacious lounges with diverse amenities to attractive spas and restaurants.
-There are several ways to get a Priority Pass membership, including as a benefit of a credit card, and we explain them below.
+To access any lounge in the Priority Pass network, you'll need a membership.
+Priority Pass is a membership program that provides over 1,500 airport experiences around the world, from spacious lounges to spas and private suites.
+There are several ways to get a Priority Pass membership, including as a benefit of some travel credit cards, which we’ll explain below.

-There is only one lounge available to Priority Pass members at ORD.
-It's located in the International Terminal 5.
+There is only one lounge available to Priority Pass members at ORD: the Swissport Lounge in International Terminal 5.
 You must have a boarding pass for an outgoing international flight to board the transport bus to this terminal.

 • Location: Terminal 5, between gates M8 and M7

-• Amenities include: Wi-Fi, refreshments (including alcohol), hot and cold buffet in the evening, TV room, flight monitors
+• Amenities: Wi-Fi, refreshments (including alcohol), hot and cold buffet in the evening, TV room, flight monitors

 Accessibility for each lounge is different, so you'll want to review the airline's website for their entry rules.
 Here is a list of several lounges organized by terminal: